 Don’t forget to plan a bit of time ahead to stop to eat in one of the villages before continuing your excursion around La Alpujara.

-If you need it, we can offer a GPS navigator as an extra in your car hire in Malaga.
-On the map below you can see the route from Malaga to La Alpujarra.
+If you're not familiar with the area, we can offer a GPS navigator as an extra with your car hire in Malaga.
+This can be a valuable tool to help you navigate the winding roads of the region.
+On the map below, you can see the route from Malaga to La Alpujarra.